 .

-For example, the following steps show you how to deploy three Pods to a time-sharing GPU node pool.
-GKE allocates a time-shared GPU to each container.
+For example, the following steps show you how to deploy three Pods to a GPU time-sharing node pool.
+GKE allocates each container to the same physical GPU.
 The containers print the UUID of the GPU that's attached to that container.

 gpu-timeshare.yaml